Saturday, October 07, 2006

 Tuesday Chica rides have been in low attendance, but not to worry, Jim's Timid Tuesday ride keeps me occupied!
 Glad I decided to do my ride on the same night as his.
 I've been taking out the singlespeed and doing all sorts of damage to my quads...they burn every time I try to pedal!

 We finished up the ride, wet but happy to have been out on the bikes.
 I had to haul tail to get to the finish line...I wanted to be there when Matt came through!
 Saw most of our friends make it, including the hubby!
 I also got a chance to meet Jenn Dice, IMBA Government Affairs Rep in Boulder, CO.
-That was nice since we've always exchanged emails and talked on the phone, but never met!

 This was a great weekend.
 Matt's trying to talk me into doing Leadville next year.
 Paige wants to do it, so why shouldn't I???
 Okay, peer pressure has set in.
 Guess I'll try to get in next year--it is a lottery, you know.
 The race was nicely organized, even though it was stretched over 3 days.
 We were fed well and the ceremony on Sunday morning was really nice.
 It definitely supports the "little guys" who come out to ride much more than the top finishers.
 In fact, the awards are given out from the last place finishers up to the first.
 I liked that idea!
 Many of the top finishers weren't there anyway.